First of all, this is minor, but I think these debate coin tosses are rigged. Mitt wins every time. I want to see these alleged tosses televised.

 Just as in the last debate, the candidates had their non sequiturs, some that had nothing to do with foreign policy.
 Romney started his own narrative about education, which Obama was forced to respond to.
 Romney bragged about how fourth and eighth graders in Massachusetts achieved the highest scores out of any state, to which Obama responded bluntly, “But that was 10 years before you took office.”
 Romney’s reply was “The first — the first — the first — and we kept our schools number one in the nation.
 They’re still number one today.”
 Romney also mentioned the importance of balancing the budget: “I was in the world of business for 25 years.
 If you didn’t balance your budget, you went out of business,” (like many of Mitt’s former businesses).

 I question the value and sincerity of all of this pandering to the middle class of America.
 What is this constant Americentric rhetoric supposed to achieve aside from inspire the dim-witted?
 Does support for your country mean support for its people or unconditional support for its government?
 Those two positions are very different, since the officials who are supposed to represent the people often don’t.
-Supporting or loving a country should only mean caring for the people of the nation and its ecosystems.
+Furthermore, why should anyone’s support or compassion be limited to those who live within arbitrarily defined US borders drawn up by blood and conquest?
 The myth of American exceptionalism is dying as more people wake up and realize what the USG has really done.